open-telemetry/opentelemetry-operator/cmd/otel-allocator/README.md

         target_allocator:
           endpoint: http://my-targetallocator-service
           interval: 30s
-          collector_id: collector-1
+          collector_id: "${POD_NAME}"
 ```
 Upstream documentation here: [Prometheusreceiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/prometheusreceiver#opentelemetry-operator)

 The TargetAllocator service is named based on the OpenTelemetryCollector CR name. `collector_id` should be unique per
 collector instance, such as the pod name.
-This can be passed down to the pod with env vars and replaced in the config
+The `POD_NAME` environment variable is convenient since this is supplied
-with `${ENV}` notation.
+to collector instance pods by default.

 The CRDs naturally also has to exist for the Allocator to pick them up.
 The best place to get them is from
 prometheus-operator: [Releases](https://github.com/prometheus-operator/prometheus-operator/releases).
 Only the CRDs for